AmitayCohen1/react-node-deploy/README.md

 ### 👋 Personal note
 Please thoroughly review this process as things change and mistakes can be made.
-This is a general summary.
-More extensive documents to be available soon.
+This is a general summary, more extensive documents to be available soon.
 If you have any questions, feel free to reach out to <amitay1599@gmail.com>